Automorphism group of Batyrev Calabi-Yau threefolds: Second Chern class of Batyrev Calabi-Yau threefolds

-Let $\De$ be a four-dimensional reflexive polytop as before, and $\overline{Z}_{\De}$, the smooth C.Y obtained from a MPCP resolution of $X_{\De}$.
-Consider the set of divisors $E_i$ and $F_{ij}$ defined at the end of section \ref{basic-facts}.
+\begin{proof}(of theorem \ref{thm:main}) Let $\De$ be a four-dimensional reflexive polytop, and $\ov{Z}_\De$ be a generic smooth Calabi-Yau 3-fold obtained from a MPCP resolution of $X_\De$.
+Consider the set of divisors $E_i$ and $F_{ij}$ listed at the end of Section~\ref{sec:basic-facts}.
+If $\ov{X}_{\De}$ is smooth, then the Chern classes of tangent bundle are given by